Доступно с лицензией Location Referencing.

 Route locks are a capability in Roads and Highways conflict prevention that allow a user to prevent other users from editing a route and events on a route while the route is being edited.
 When a route is locked, only the user with the lock can edit the route and events on the route in the version the lock was acquired.
 To acquire a lock on a route, a user must first reconcile with the default version.
 To release a lock on a route, a user must post changes to the route and events on the route to the lock root version.

-The fundamental system of measurement used by surveyors.
-For highway or pipeline projects, a starting reference station is first established; then all distances along the route centerline are measured from that point location.
+Stationing is the fundamental system of measurement used by surveyors.
+For highway or pipeline projects, a starting reference station is first established and then all distances along the route centerline are measured from that point location.
 Generally, the distance between two adjoining stations along a route is 100 feet.
 The first station located at the beginning of the baseline is 0+00 and the next station located 100 feet away from it is 1+00.
 Therefore, a station number of 10+34.05 depicts 1034.05 feet (10*100 + 34.05) away from the starting station.